How to Avoid Common Mistakes in Crypto Investing

 -

-Develop a plan (e.g., long-term holding, swing crypto trading) based on your goals and danger tolerance.
+Develop a plan (e.g., long-term holding, swing crypto crypto trading) based on your goals and danger tolerance.

 -